The Argument for Rawls’s Principles

 Rawls maintains there are three features of the decision to be made by the parties in the original position that make it rational for them to focus on the worst possible outcome.

-They cannot estimate the probabilities of being in any particular social position.
+They cannot estimate the probabilities of being in any particular social position: they don’t know how likely it is that they are in the worst position, the middle, or the top.

 They do not care very much about getting more than they could get in a society governed by Rawls’s principles.